 Absolute vs Relative URLs

-Using Root Relative Paths for internal resources (images, css files, etc), will fix most broken URLs introduced by server "friendly URL" systems.
+Using Root Relative URLs for internal resources (images, css files, etc), will fix most broken URLs introduced by server "friendly URL" systems.
 They are also a good choice if your aim is to lower the file-sizes of your pages, and thereby decrease load times.